kanmeet/Anmeet-Kaur-Certifications/README.md

 ## 🎓 Overview

-This repository contains certifications earned through hands-on projects and simulations.
-Each certificate is organized by domain in its own folder and directly linked below for instant viewing and download.
+This repository contains certifications earned through hands-on projects, simulations, and global training programs.
+Each certificate is stored in a domain-specific folder and linked below for direct access and download.

 ---